-Determining pricing
+Determing pricing

-How is pricing customarily determined?
+17 How is pricing customarily determined?
 Is the use of closing accounts or a locked-box structure more common?

 Pricing is usually based on an enterprise value of the target determined by applying established accounting and valuation methods.
-The purchase price is usually established on a cash- and debt-free basis and, at the end, an outcome of negotiations between the parties.
+The purchase price is usually established on a cash and debt free basis and at the end an outcome of a negotiation between the parties.
 Both closing accounts and locked-box structures are used in Austria.

-While US or other international buyers usually prefer closing accounts, in a seller's market, in respect of attractive targets and in competitive auction processes, locked-box structures prevail, unless closing accounts are preferable for a seller under the specific circumstances.
+While US or other international buyers usually prefer closing accounts, in a seller's market, with respect to attractive targets and in competitive auction processes, locked-box structures prevail, unless closing accounts are more preferable for a seller under the specific circumstances.